Swinley Forest: Caesar's Camp

 Adjoining the Look Out is an Iron Age hill fort known as Caesar's Camp.
 It is the only one in East Berkshire.
 It has not been excavated but Iron Age coins have been found there.
 The name only dates from the 18th century.
 Caesar's Camp appears to have fallen under the rule of Cunobelin, king of the Catuvellauni tribe in the first century AD from a coin discovered in the interior.
 Soon after, the Romans invaded England; after this time, there is no evidence that Caesar's Camp continued to exist as an inhabited community.
 A road from its south entrance was later built, connecting it to the Devil's Highway (Roman Britain).
 There is a small Roman settlement about halfway along this road, known as Wickham Bushes, which has yielded pottery and other Roman artifacts.

 A redoubt roughly 40 m across in the fort is thought to be part of a defence line built in 1792 in preparation for the Napoleonic Wars.

 Go Ape

 In 2007, a Go Ape facility was opened to the public, featuring a series of tree-top rope bridges and climbs.

 Protection status

 Swinley Park and Brick Pits is a Site of Special Scientific Interest (SSSI) and has protected areas for the birds that live there.
 Some parts of Swinley Forest are also covered by the Broadmoor to Bagshot Woods and Heaths SSI, one of the largest SSIs in Berkshire.
 As well as the extensive commercial conifer plantations and mixed woodland the nationally rare lowland heath present means Swinley Forest forms part of the Thames Basin Heaths, a designated Special Protection Area (SPA), due to the rare ground nesting birds including wood lark, Dartford warbler and European nightjar which nest in open parts of the forest.
 The area also includes some marshy areas where reptiles and marshland plants such as cotton grass are common.

+In popular culture

+Film

+In June 2009 and February 2010, filming for Harry Potter and the Deathly Hallows – Part 1 occurred in Swinley Forest.
+It also featured in Harry Potter and the Order of the Phoenix.
+Scenes from the James Bond film No Time To Die were shot here over 12 days in 2019.

+Television

+Scenes from the 2005 episode "Sauce for the Goose" from Midsommer Murders were shot in Swinley Forest.
+A significant part of the forest was cut down for a castle set for the Lord of the Rings: The Rings of Power.